1byte-yoda/jobs-unified/README.md

   - Indeed provides a REST endpoint to GET a specific Job, but I believe it requires the creation of custom Scrapy Middleware which will require tedious effort.
   - As a last resort, I found out an easier way.
 The HTML source of each job already contains the JSON data used to populate each field in the job posting which I can use to parse and query each field
   - Transformation wise, I have flattened the important JSON fields in question, and retain the rest of the fields – good to have.
+  - After carefully inspecting the JSON response, some fields were obviously used as a metadata to render Javascript objects, hence, only 21 out of 112 fields were retained which suites usability in this project.

 - JobStreet
   - The data was parsed from a paginated Graphql API which returns json data.
   - Each page is represented by a json data consists of 30 jobs.